+You can find all the details in our Pitch Deck Outline article.
 Another element of information that should be included in a pitch deck is how much money the company intends to raise, for what amount of equity, and how the money will be spent.
 Therefore, it must contain expected financials and a pre-money company valuation.
 You can also include a timeline of significant events in the company's history, which will help convince investors to approve the funding.

-Whereas the pitch deck's length ranges between 10 and 20 pages and is produced using PowerPoint with the intention of using visual aids such as pictures, graphs, tables to convey as much of the critical information as quickly as possible.
+The business plan is a lengthy, in-depth document that typically has 10–100 pages and is created in Word.
+It is primarily text-based.
+On the other hand, the pitch deck's length ranges between 10 and 20 pages and is produced using PowerPoint with the intention of using visual aids such as pictures, graphs, tables to convey as much of the critical information as quickly as possible.

-Situations Where A Business Plan Is Needed
+Situations Where a Business Plan Is Needed

-- Obtaining Debt Financing from Conventional Banks: If you want to obtain any type of loan from a bank, you will need to submit a business plan as they still review them.
+- Obtaining Debt Financing from Conventional Banks: If you want to obtain any type of loan from a bank, you will need to submit a business plan, as they still review them.

 For an in-depth guide on startup business models, click here.

-Situations Where A Pitch Deck Is Needed
+Situations Where a Pitch Deck is Needed

 What to Write First - Business Plan vs Pitch Deck?